ponkin/bencode-parser/README.md

 bencode-parser
 ==============

-Fast and efficient bencode( torrent file format ) stream parser.
+Fast and efficient bencode( torrent file format ) pull parser.
 Very small, no additional dependencies.

 It does not create object graph in memory, just a tiny index over data.